 What Can Be Treated with Orthodontics?

-Each patient has unique needs for their orthodontic care, and Dr. Wright customizes treatment plans accordingly.
+Each patient has unique needs for their orthodontic care, and Dr. Marc S. Wright customizes treatment plans accordingly.
 Some of the most common problems that we see are:

 - Protrusion of the upper front teeth